Octopus Intelligent Go: what really happens to your home battery

 When that daytime session starts, Octopus sends a signal to your EV charger to begin drawing power.
 Your inverter never receives this signal.
 Your battery management software never receives it.

 From the battery's perspective, a 7kW load just appeared on the house circuit.
 It is in discharge mode, it sees demand, and it supplies power.
-It has no way to know that the grid — via Octopus — is ready to supply that load at a cheap rate if the battery would simply hold back.
+It has no way to know that the EV session may be eligible for discounted grid supply via Octopus if the battery would simply hold back.

 What your battery does not know

 Your battery communicates with your inverter.
 Your inverter communicates with your solar panels and the grid.
-None of these systems have a live connection to Octopus's dispatch signals.
+In a typical uncoordinated setup, those systems do not have a live connection to Octopus's dispatch signals.

-When Octopus tells your Zappi, Ohme, or Indra to start charging, that signal goes from Octopus's cloud to your charger.
-Your inverter never receives it.
-Your battery management software never receives it.
+When Octopus tells a compatible EV or charger to start charging, that signal goes from Octopus's cloud to the EV or charger.
+Your inverter may never receive it.
+Your battery management software may never receive it.

-So the battery discharges.
-The EV session gets part of its energy from the grid (cheap, via Octopus) and part from the battery (which had been storing solar energy for the evening).
-The cheap rate benefit is diluted.
-Your solar storage disappears mid-afternoon.
+So the battery may discharge.
+The EV session can get part of its energy from the grid and part from the battery, which had been storing solar energy for the evening.
+If the EV session was eligible for a discounted smart-slot rate, that benefit is diluted because your own battery is doing some of the work.

 The real cost